rnabioco/mzt-introns/README.md

 ## Dependencies

-The pipelines uses a mix of command line tools and R packages (listed here).
-To ease installation a docker container is provided with all prerequisites installed.

-To use on your own data please see the instructions (`docker/README.md`)
+The pipelines uses a mix of command line tools and R packages (listed in `pipeline/README.md`).
+To ease use of the pipeline, a docker image is provided with all prerequisites installed, please see the instructions (`docker/README.md`).

 ## Inputs
 Short read RNA-Seq data from a developmental timecourse, either single or paired-end format.